josh-59/smsh/README.md

 ## Design Goals

-__Simple__  Simple is good.
+__Simple__  is good.
 Simple means easy to understand, easy to learn and easy to master.
 Simple also means clean, and `smsh` takes after Python to offer a clean scripting language.

-__Fully Functional__ `smsh` does not compromise with respect to functionality.
+__Fully Functional.__ `smsh` does not compromise with respect to functionality.
-It is intended to be capable as a primary shell in both interactive and non-interactive capacities.
+It is intended to be capable as a primary shell for both interactive and non-interactive use-cases.

 __Modern Interactive Experience__ Wrapping a simple and capable core is an interactive layer that takes the best-of from current shells and